 Join us for WAPL 2026

-Keynote Announcement!
+Keynote Speakers!

 Kris Turner is the Associate Director of Public Services at the University of Wisconsin Law Library, where he oversees the reference and circulation departments, as well as the development of the Law Library’s website and digital repository.
 He also teaches Legal Technology and Artificial Intelligence in Law Practice and co-teaches Advanced Legal Research, which were selected as a Bloomberg Law finalist for Law School Innovation in 2024.
 Kris was also selected as a Library Journal Mover and Shaker in 2025.